General Dermatology - Patients ask Dr. Ringpfeil answers

 Impetigo can be diagnosed by its characteristic appearance but a bacterial culture can be performed to confirm the diagnosis if needed.
 In older individuals, a biopsy of bullous impetigo may be necessary to differentiate it from other blistering diseases.

-Impetigo is usually asymptomatic but may be occasionally itchy.
+Impetigo is usually asymptomatic but can be occasionally itchy.
 It is not painful.
 Treatment will usually eradicate the rash within days.